Last updated on April 20th, 2022.

 When we take this extra step we make sure there are no cornstarch lumps hiding between the blueberries.
 Unlike sugar, cornstarch will not melt during baking.
 Having lumps in the filling may prevent cornstarch grains from absorbing the liquids.

-In a large bowl, place the blueberries, orange juice, orange zest and chopped lavender, use a rubber spatula to distribute.
+In a large bowl, place the blueberries, orange juice, orange zest, and chopped lavender, and use a rubber spatula to distribute.

-Sprinkle the sugar/cornstarch mixture and mix to every distribute.
+Sprinkle the sugar/cornstarch mixture and mix for even distribution.

 A note about Lavender: